Fairness Interventions in Classification: A Study on AI Explainability: Experimental comparison with

-In \GridSearch, the statistical performance and fairness tasks are split.
-More precisely, the loss is optimized under the fairness constraint $\mathcal{F}$, e.g. penalizing the model when the overall true positive rates are not equalized (with $\eta>0$):
+In \GridSearch, statistical performance and fairness are handled separately via a constrained optimization problem.
+More precisely, the goal is to minimize the training loss subject to a fairness constraint $\mathcal{F}$, such as Demographic Parity, penalizing the model when the overall positive rates are not equalized across groups (within $\eta>0$):